speechly/speechly-unity-dotnet/README.md

 ## Unity usage

 Copy the source files from of [speechly-unity/Speechly/](speechly-unity/Speechly/) folder to your own project or use `speechly-client.unitypackage` which contains the same files.
-Then see the example below for usage.

 ### Unity example